OCA/e-commerce/sync_category_and_website_category/README.rst

-Works in conjuction and depends on product_category_attribute_set and webshop_product_filter and it syncs also the attributes of private and public categories.
+Works in conjuction and depends on product_category_attribute_set and website_sale_product_filter and it syncs also the attributes of private and public categories.
-The module syncs also the category attributes and the associated products so that public category now is rendered functionally useless, the webshop_product_filter module , that works on public categories will seamlessly work the same.
+The module syncs also the category attributes and the associated products so that public category now is rendered functionally useless, the website_sale_product_filter module , that works on public categories will seamlessly work the same.
 The one-way sync from private to public category is achieved by hiding all managment of public (website ) category.